lstprjct/Deegram-Hacked/README.md

 - `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://username:{githubtoken}@github.com/{username}/{reponame}` format.
 Get token from [Github settings](https://github.com/settings/tokens).
 So you can update your bot from filled repository on each restart. **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect.
 DON'T delete .gitignore file.
 For more information read [THIS](https://github.com/Appeza/tg-mirror-leech-bot/tree/master#upstream-repo-recommended).
 - `UPSTREAM_BRANCH`: Upstream branch for update.
 Default is `master`.

+### Turn On-Off Functions
+- `LEECH_ENABLED`: Enable or disable leech command for authorized chats.
+Default is False
+- `MIRROR_ENABLED`: Enable or disable mirror command for authorized chats.
+Default is False
+- `WATCH_ENABLED`: Enable or disable watch command for authorized chats.
+Default is False
+- `CLONE_ENABLED`: Enable or disable clone command for authorized chats.
+Default is False
+- `ANILIST_ENABLED`: Enable or disable anilist command for authorized chats.
+Default is False
+- `WAYBACK_ENABLED`: Enable or disable wayback command for authorized chats.
+Default is False
+- `MEDIAINFO_ENABLED`: Enable or disable mediainfo command for authorized chats.
+Default is False
+- `SET_BOT_COMMANDS`: Auto set bot commands in bot i.e no need to set bot command manually using botfather.
+Default is False

 ### Leech
+- `BOT_PM`: set it True if you want to send mirror links and leeched files in user's PM, Default is False.
+- `MIRROR_LOGS`: Chat id of channels/groups where you want to store Mirror logs, NOTE Add bot in Mirror logs channel/group as Admin.
+- `LEECH_LOG`: Chat id of channel/group where leeched files will be uploaded, NOTE: only put 1 channel/group id starts with -100xxxxxxxxx, NOTE add bot in that channel/group as Admin, if you leave this empty bot will sent leech files in current chat.
+- `LINK_LOG`: Chat id of channel/group where link have to be send, NOTE: only put 1 channel/group id starts with -100xxxxxxxxx, NOTE add bot in that channel/group as Admin.
 - `TG_SPLIT_SIZE`: Size of split in bytes.
 Default is `2GB`.
 - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name.

+### Telegraph UI
+- `TITLE_NAME`: Title name for Telegraph pages (while using /list command)
+- `AUTHOR_NAME`: Author name for Telegraph pages
+- `AUTHOR_URL`: Author URL for Telegraph page
+- `GD_INFO`: Description of file uploaded to gdrive using bot

 ### qBittorrent
 - `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
 Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`).
 This Var is optional on VPS and required for Heroku specially to avoid app sleeping/idling.
 For Heroku fill `https://yourappname.herokuapp.com`.
 Still got idling?
 You can use http://cron-job.org to ping your Heroku app.